 First on the list of homecoming fundraising ideas is selling school spirit items.
 Homecoming is all about showing school spirit, and what better way to show this spirit than through fun noisemakers or a t-shirt in your school colors?

-If your school already has a spirit store, try having a homecoming sale or offer special discounts to get people to purchase more products.
+If your school already has a school spirit store, try having a homecoming sale or offer special discounts to get people to purchase more products.
 You can also sell school spirit items during students' lunch period, before or after school in the hallways, or at school sporting events.

 Things like megaphones, air blasters, foam fingers, shakers and pom-poms all make great spirit items that get people excited and motivated to support their school teams.
 It's also important to offer items students, faculty and community members alike can use year-round, such as t-shirts, sweatshirts, hats, or raincoats with your school's mascot or logo on them.